sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 * **AutoTune** - Enabling autotune will cause the radio to tune the receiver frequency based on the calculated frequency error.
 This is used for testing and is not recommended for general use.

 * **Bandwidth** - The bandwidth used around a given frequency during LoRa transmissions.
-Setting is in kHz.
+This setting is in kHz.
 This setting is overwritten if the AirSpeed setting is changed.
-It is recommended to use the air speed setting unless you are very aware of the consequences.
-In general a lower bandwidth number provides longer range, but lower overall data rate.
+It is recommended to use the airspeed setting unless you are very aware of the consequences.
+In general, a lower bandwidth number provides a longer range, but a lower overall data rate.
 Allowed bandwidths: 10.4, 15.6, 20.8, 31.25, 41.7, 62.5, 125.0, 250.0, and 500.0kHz.

-* **ClientFindPartnerRetryInterval** - In training mode the client will transmit a special packet then await a response from a server.
+* **ClientFindPartnerRetryInterval** - In training mode the client will transmit a special packet and then await a response from a server.
 This is the number of seconds between re-transmits of the FIND_PARTNER packet.

 * **CodingRate** - The coding rate used during LoRa transmissions.
-It is recommended to use the air speed setting unless you are very aware of the consequences.
+It is recommended to use the airspeed setting unless you are very aware of the consequences.
 This setting is overwritten if the AirSpeed setting is changed.
-In general a higher spread factor provides longer range, but lower overall data rate.
+In general, a higher spread factor provides a longer range, but a lower overall data rate.
 Allowed spread factors: 6 to 12 (inclusive).

 * **DataScrambling** - Enabling data scrambling will send all packets through an *[IBM data whitening](https://www.nxp.com/docs/en/application-note/AN5070.pdf)* process.
 This removes long sets of 1s or 0s from the packet to reduce DC bias during transmission.
 This is generally not needed and is not recommended when AES encryption is enabled.
-By default scrambling is turned off.
+By default, scrambling is turned off.

 * **EnableCRC16** - When CRC is enabled, any packet that does not have a valid CRC will be ignored.
 The SX1276 IC has CRC at the radio interface, but because of RF noise, the number of corrupt packets is noticeable.
 This extra layer ensures packet delivery.
 Enabling CRC will add two bytes to each frame.

-* **EncryptData** - By default all packets are encrypted using 128 bit AES GCM.
-Disabling this will not get greater range or bandwidth.
+* **EncryptData** - By default all packets are encrypted using 128-bit AES GCM.
+Disabling this will not achieve a greater range or bandwidth.
 Disabling encryption will allow all packets to be seen in clear text via an SDR or other monitoring device.

-* **EncryptionKey** - This is the 16 byte key used for AES encryption.
+* **EncryptionKey** - This is the 16-byte key used for AES encryption.
 While SparkFun provides a default value, it is strongly recommended to change this value for your own networks.
 This can be changed via command or via the P2P training method.
 Please see [P2P Training](http://docs.sparkfun.com/SparkFun_LoRaSerial/training/#point-to-point-training-as-server) for more information.

 * **FramesToYield** - During large data flows the receiving radio can request a yield within the ACK packet.
 When the transmitter receives a yield request, data flow is paused for FramesToYield * Frame Transmit Time.
 This gives the receiver a chance to transmit its own data allowing data to flow in both directions on the link.

 * **FrequencyHop** - The LoRaSerial implements frequency hopping spread spectrum (FHSS) by default to meet FCC Part 15.247 compliance.
 Turning off frequency hopping is not recommended unless You Know What You’re Doing™.

 * **FrequencyMin/FrequencyMax** - These are the lower and upper bounds for the allowed transmission frequencies in megahertz.
-By default this is 902.0 to 928.0.
+By default, this is 902.0 to 928.0.

 * **HeartbeatTimeout** - Heartbeats are transmitted on a regular basis by the server and in point-to-point and virtual circuit modes by the clients.
 This parameter specifies the time in milliseconds during which a HEARTBEAT frame should be transmitted.
 If a HEARTBEAT frame is not received within three (3) times this interval then the point-to-point or virtual circuit link is broken.
 The default heartbeatTimeout is 5000 milliseconds (5 seconds).